voucherifyio/commerce-tools-integration/README.md

     - if there are existing commercetools API Extensions pointing to your integration app with empty value in `Key` columns, remove this API Extension by `id` value using `npm run api-extension-delete -- --id=xxx-xxx-xx` command
     - ensure that you have configured `APP_URL` environment variable
     - add new API Extension using `npm run api-extension-add` command
-- use `npm run api-Extension-update` instead of `npm run register` command
+- use `npm run api-extension-update` instead of `npm run register` command
-- use `npm run api-Extension-delete` instead of `npm run unregister` command
+- use `npm run api-extension-delete` instead of `npm run unregister` command

 ## Contact